usdocker/usdocker/docs/index.md

 [![NPM version](https://badge.fury.io/js/usdocker.svg)](https://npmjs.org/package/usdocker)
 [![Build Status](https://travis-ci.org/usdocker/usdocker.svg?branch=master)](https://travis-ci.org/usdocker/usdocker)

-This is a colletion of useful scripts to make easier brings a service up, down the service, check status and a lot of other features.
+USDocker is a colletion of useful scripts to make easier brings a service up, down the service, check status and a lot of other features.
+It turns a docker image as an appliance.

 Usdocker is highly customizable.